 Tapping into cultural influences for food naming is a powerful naming strategy.
 It leverages cultural associations and food traditions to create a sense of authenticity and connection.
 Food brands can develop emotional connections with consumers and establish a solid brand identity by featuring ethnic cuisines, regional specialties, or nostalgic flavors.

 Studies have shown that cultural differences can impact sorting and categorization behavior and perception of what is considered edible and inedible.
 For example, how people prepare, serve, and interact with food in their daily lives can vary significantly across cultures.
-What food people eat, how it is ready, where they eat it, and who eats it can also differ significantly.
+What food people eat, how it is prepared, where they eat it, and who eats it can also differ significantly.

 Appealing to Health-Conscious Consumers